(H.S.A.A. rules will apply except for the differences listed below.)

 4. Hotel Listings: Please visit our National Tournament Link on the web site and view details to find out about the hotel listings along with other information about all AYBT National Tournaments.

 5. Team Rosters: Changes made after June 30th may still be made from the coaches’ link, but these changes will not be reflected in the AYBT National Tournament Program and may not be present on your team check-in roster when checking into the National Tournament.
 So make sure to double-check your roster at team registration.
 A maximum of (2) 12th graders may play on AYBT teams at our National tournaments.

-6. Single-Elimination Tournament: Teams are placed into brackets of 8 to 16 teams by grade division and “true playing ability” at a mandatory coaches meeting.
-Coaches who skip the mandatory coaches meeting will have their team placed into the Highly Skilled division.
-A blind draw will place teams within the bracket.
-First and second place teams in each bracket will receive individual medals and a team trophy.
+6. Single-Elimination Tournament: Teams are placed into brackets by grade division and “true playing ability.”
+First and second place teams in each bracket will receive individual medals and a team trophy/plaque.

 8. Scheduling Requests: There are absolutely no scheduling requests for nationals.
 Exceptions will only be made for coaches’ coaching two teams, but this is not even guaranteed.